ZacMcClain/441FinalProject/README.txt

 Usage:

     'wasd'        -       Move the main ship around the screen ' ' (space)   -       Fire laser
-    left mouse  -       Click and drag to pan camera right mouse -       Click and drag to zoom camera
+    left mouse    -       Click and drag to pan camera right mouse   -       Click and drag to zoom camera 't', 'T' keys -       Testing mode toggle

+    Camera  - To pan around the ship click and drag the right mouse button.
+    		- To Zoom in or out click and drag the left mouse button.

 Build Instructions: